Inspiration

 What comes next?

-After almost 30 years, it seems that the history of the internet is as cyclical as history in general.
+After almost 30 years, the history of the internet seems as cyclical as history in general.

 Brutalist web design is trendy again.